Record turnout as Democrats gain the House and Republicans increase their Senate majority

 NGWA needs your help!

-In addition, NGWA will be convening groups to work on several groundwater-related policy issues like PFAS contamination issues and groundwater recharge, throughout 2019.
-If you are interested in getting involved in these or any state-level government affairs efforts, please contact NGWA government affairs director Lauren Schapker at firstname.lastname@example.org.
+In addition, NGWA will be convening groups to work on several groundwater-related policy issues such as PFAS-contamination issues and groundwater recharge throughout 2019.
+If you are interested in getting involved in these or any state-level government affairs efforts, please contact NGWA Government Affairs Director Lauren Schapker at email@example.com.